amyfrancis97/DrivR-Base/README.md

 ## Data Input Structure
-All variant files must be presented in the BED format shown in the following table:
+All variant files must be presented in the BED format shown in the following table but **should not contain any headers**:

 | Chromosome | Position | Position | Reference Allele | Alternate Allele |
 | ---------- | -------- | -------- | ---------------- | ---------------- |